-When practicing Kundalini Yoga, the most important thing, to begin with, is to make sure that your body is properly warmed up and relaxed.
+When practicing Kundalini Yoga, the most important thing to begin with is to make sure that your body is properly warmed up and relaxed.
 For 10-15 min beforehand, is good to practice some gentle stretching, with exercises that specifically prepare for the more challenging positions in the intended kriya.
 This is essential to avoid harming your body.

 Before tuning in, take a moment to really focus on what the creative principle of ‘Ong’ means, as the feminine creative power and vibratory womb or matrix of all creation (Shakti principle).
 Then focus on what ‘Guru Dev’ really means: the subtle enlightening power of your original being (and all creation) bringing awareness to all aspects of your life (Shiva principle).
 This helps you to connect with the original energy of the mantra and not with any distorted energy that may also have been associated with it and which can creep in with unawareness.
 When that is clear, then chant with this intention.

 When you lead the kriya make sure you have practiced it sufficiently beforehand to know the challenges and effects of the postures and the sequence, seeing how it stimulates or challenges you psychophysically.
-Recognize how you can accommodate that or what exercises may be necessary to modify and how that can be done.
+Recognise how you can accommodate that or what exercises may be necessary to modify and how that can be done.

 When you demonstrate the exercises make sure you do it with correct postural direction and breath coordination.
 Check if people are having problems or need support to improve or modify.